mistycheney/MouseBrainAtlas/README.md

 <a name="param"></a> Parameters
 -----

+Parameter settings are specified in `params.csv` under the project directory.

+To make editing the parameters easier, you can also modify [this google spreadsheet](https://docs.google.com/spreadsheets/d/1S189da_CxzC3GKISG3hZDG0n7mMycC0v4zTiRJraEUE/edit), and then use [this script](https://gist.github.com/mistycheney/be1f758bfcd5f852c9b5#file-sync_params_google_spreadsheet-py) to download the corresponding csv file to overwrite `params.csv`.

 #### Gabor filter bank parameters ##
 * **param_id**: an integer id for this set of parameters, default parameter is id 0
 * **min_wavelen**: minimum wavelength of Gabor filter, in number of pixels, default 5